rafiyagi/weathergiph/README.md

 # WeatherGiphy!

-Gives you the current weather of a location, but in a giphy format!
+Gives you the current weather of a location, but in a giphy format and in an overly dramatic fashion!

 A simple [create-react-app](CRA-README.md) setup with React-Bootstrap.